DataLinkX/DataLinkX.github.io/pages/students.md

 title: Students
 permalink: /students
 ---
+## Join Us

+### collaborators
+Collaborations are welcome!
+We are glad to work together with researchers from different areas who also are interested in exploring mechanism behind data.

 ### Students
 We are looking for students who have a strong insterest in interdiscipline research and want to make a impact on scientific community.
 If you have any concern, please feel free to email me (jianghj@zju.edu.cn).